Hi, what do you want to do?

 Making Healthful Snacks

-Pupils examine how to make healthy snacks that include all the food groups and how to harvest, clean and eat fruits and veggies from the garden.
-In this healthy snack instructional activity students complete several activities that...
+Students examine how to make healthy snacks that include all the food groups and how to harvest, clean and eat fruits and veggies from the garden.
+In this healthy snack activity students complete several activities that have to do...

 Curated OER